MicrosoftDocs/mixed-reality/mixed-reality-docs/hologram-stability.md

 * **None:** If the application does nothing, Planar Reprojection is used with the stabilization plane fixed at 2 meters in the direction of the user's head gaze.
 This will usually produce substandard results.

 Applications need to take specific actions to enable the different types of reprojection
 * **Depth Reprojection:** The application submits their depth buffer to the system for every rendered frame.
-On Unity this is done with the "Enable Depth Buffer Sharing" option in the Player Settings pane.
+On Unity, this is done with the "Enable Depth Buffer Sharing" option in the Player Settings pane.
 DirectX apps call CommitDirect3D11DepthBuffer.
 The application should not call SetFocusPoint.
 * **Planar Reprojection:** On every frame, applications tell the system the location of a plane to stabilize.
 Unity applications call SetFocusPointForFrame and should have "Enable Depth Buffer Sharing" disabled.
 DirectX apps call SetFocusPoint and should not call CommitDirect3D11DepthBuffer.
 * **Automatic Planar Reprojection:** To enable this, the application needs to submit their depth buffer to the system as they would for Depth Reprojection.
-On HoloLens 2 the application then needs to SetFocusPoint with a point of 0,0 for every frame.
+On HoloLens 2, the application then needs to SetFocusPoint with a point of 0,0 for every frame.
 For HoloLens generation 1, the application should not call SetFocusPoint.

 ### Choosing Reprojection Technique